knative/serving/docs/debugging/performance-investigation-guide.md

 ![Elafros - Revision HTTP Requests](images/request_dash1.png)

-This dashboard gives visibility into:
+This dashboard gives visibility into the following for each revision:
-* Request volume per revision
+* Request volume
 * Request volume per HTTP response code
-* Response time per revision
+* Response time
 * Response time per HTTP response code
-* Request and response sizes per revision
+* Request and response sizes

 This dashboard can show traffic volume or latency discrepancies between different revisions.
-If, for example, a revision's latency is higher than others', focus your investigation on the offending revision through the rest of this guide.
+If, for example, a revision's latency is higher than others revisions, then focus your investigation on the offending revision through the rest of this guide.

 ## Request traces